Dave Beran: Awards

+Restaurants

+After leaving The Alinea Group in Chicago in 2017, Beran moved to Los Angeles to open his first restaurant, Dialogue.
+Dialogue held one Michelin star before closing in October 2020.
+In 2019, he opened Pasjoli in Santa Monica.

+His newest restaurant, Seline, earned one Michelin star in June 2026.

 Personal life

 Beran lives in Los Angeles with his wife, Jamie Schneiter, and two French Bulldogs.
 Beran is an avid marathon runner and has been known to run the Chicago Marathon and show up to work a full day afterwards.